Pod-Point/laravel-aws-pubsub/README.md

 ],
 ```

-Update the `.env` to use the driver and add the AWS values:
+Update your `.env` to use the driver and add the AWS values:

 ```dotenv
 BROADCAST_DRIVER=sns